 The exhibits surrounding the Caribbean coral reef recreate marine habitats around the world.
 The best is Amazon Rising: Seasons of the River, a rendering of the Amazon basin that showcases frogs and other South American species, as well as fish (the sharp-toothed piranhas are pretty cool).

-You’ll pay extra to see the other Shedd highlights, but they’re quite impressive, so I’d suggest shelling out for them if you plan to spend more than an hour here.
 The Abbott Oceanarium, with a wall of windows revealing the lake outside, replicates a Pacific Northwest coastal environment and creates the illusion of one uninterrupted expanse of sea.
-On a fixed performance schedule in a large pool flanked by an amphitheater, a crew of trainers puts dolphins through their paces of leaping dives, breaches, and tail walking (there’s an extra charge of $2 per person to see the show).
+On a fixed performance schedule in a large pool flanked by an amphitheater, a crew of trainers puts dolphins through their paces of leaping dives, breaches, and tail walking (there’s an extra charge to see the show).
 If you’re visiting during a summer weekend, consider buying tickets in advance to make sure you can catch a show that day.

 Allow 2 to 3 hours.